chsxf/WhiteShark-for-Java/README.md

 ```

 ### Serialization of native Java `Map` and `Collection` interfaces
 `Map` and `Collection` instances are considered as common objects by WhiteShark.
-This means only their fields annotated with `WhiteSharkSerializable` will be serialized by default.
+This means only their fields annotated with `@WhiteSharkSerializable` will be serialized by default.

 In the following example, the `serializedMapInstance` field will be serialized, but not its content.